easyctf/calendar/README.md

   start_timestamp: 1473667925
   organizer: CTF Team
   website: http://www.yourctf.com
-  description: This is an amazing CTF.
+  description: "This is an amazing CTF."
 ```

 You can use any CTFs listed there already as an example.